 Holly was honoured to become one of the ‘faces’ of the ACT Public School Alumni and to be publicly acknowledged, as a ‘Person of Note’ in 2014.
 The alumni list was put together to acknowledge people who were educated through the ACT public education system, who have gone on to become leaders in their chosen field.

 Holly has over a decade of teaching experience, ranging from dance studios, primary schools, high schools, colleges and universities.
 She has also worked with refugee groups, women in recovery and youth at risk.

 Holly’s specialty is Contemporary Dance and she gives a strong, physical and technical class.
 Her teaching practice is inspired and informed by the desire to provide a positive, confidence-building experience for her students.
 Holly is committed to the holistic development of her students, both as dancers and as well-rounded and happy individuals.

-Rebecca is an accomplished dancer and dance teacher.
+Rebecca is an accomplished dancer, dance teacher and children's educator.
 She has been dancing since she was two and a half years old and in this time has studied ballet, contemporary, jazz, hip-hop, lyrical and tap.
 Rebecca has been teaching at Dance Northside since 2007 and was appointed Assistant Artistic Director in 2011.

 Rebecca’s passion for teaching and education led her to complete a Bachelor’s Degree in Educational Studies (specialising in Early Childhood) at the University of Canberra.
 During this time, Rebecca discovered the value of dance and movement for young children as tools for self-expression and discovery of the world, which led her to introducing ‘Bopping with Bec’ in 2010 - a class for toddlers aged eighteen months to three and a half years.
 The foundation of her dance teaching philosophy is both her passion for teaching the youngest of students along with her understanding that the earliest movement experiences create strong links to success in formal education.